The Vertical Wall Series. New to the series? Start with What Is the Wall?, then follow the remaining parts in order. View all five pieces →

 If the wall were just a technology story, you could wait it out.
 Learn the new tools.
 Adapt.
 That's what humans have always done.

-But the wall isn't just technology.
-It's a geopolitical event — the kind that reshapes maps, rewrites trade relationships, and decides which countries lead and which countries follow for the next fifty years.
+But the wall is a geopolitical event, the kind that reshapes maps, rewrites trade relationships, and decides which countries lead and which countries follow for the next fifty years.
 And unlike previous shifts, this one is moving faster than any government, institution, or individual has shown they can respond.

-The professional question — "What do I do when AI takes my job?" — is real, and our colleague Semba addresses it directly in this series.
-But the bigger question is the one most people haven't asked yet: Who controls the AI that's taking the jobs?
+The professional question — "What do I do when AI takes my job?" — is real, and this series addresses it directly.
+The question most people haven't asked yet: Who controls the AI that's taking the jobs?
 And what do they want?

-That's the question that keeps foreign policy analysts up at night.
-Not whether AI will transform the economy — that's settled.
-But whether the transformation will be shaped by democratic accountability or authoritarian efficiency.
+That's the question worth losing sleep over.
+Whether AI will transform the economy is settled.
+The open question is whether the transformation will be shaped by democratic accountability or authoritarian efficiency.
 Whether the rules will be written by elected governments or by the three or four companies that control the foundation models.
 Whether the wall becomes a shared challenge or a weapon aimed at everyone who didn't build it first.

 The wall is here.
 And it doesn't care about borders — except the new ones it's drawing.